vaddhiparthy/Location-Selection-using-K-means-clustering/Readme.md

 ## Location Analysis using K-Means Clustering

-The analysis has been carried out using geospatial data from various sources on Indian restaurants in New York City using K-Means Clustering.
-The ideal location has been selected with criteria that there should be fewer restaurants with similar cuisine.
+An analysis using geospatial data and advanced machine learning techniques has been conducted to identify the optimal location for a new Indian restaurant in New York City.
+By collecting and utilizing data from various sources on existing Indian restaurants in the area, a robust K-Means Clustering model was developed and applied to identify clusters of similar cuisine.
+Through this process, a location was selected that not only possesses a high potential for success but also a unique culinary niche with minimal competition.
+This approach ensures that the new restaurant will stand out in a crowded market and have the best chance for success.